Phylogenetics-Brown-BIOL1425/phylogeneticbiology/to_change.md

 - More on discrete character evolution (model testing, reconstruction, analyses of relationships between multiple characters).

 - More R labs on character evolution.
+Should include a session on phytools.

 - Labs were too fast, more time to follow along and apply what we cover.